xJonah/repelsec/README.md

 A command-line tool allowing developers to find security vulnerabilities within a Java project.
 This is done through:

-- Static Application Security Testing (SAST) run against any first party code (.java, .jsp) to identify potential CWE vulnerabilities.
+- Static Application Security Testing (SAST) run against first party code (.java, .jsp) to identify potential CWE vulnerabilities.
-- Software Composition Analysis (SCA) that identifies any outdated dependencies within the pom.xml file and their associated CVE vulnerabilities.
+- Software Composition Analysis (SCA) that identifies outdated dependencies within the pom.xml file and their associated CVE vulnerabilities.

 [Read about the development of this project here](./Report)